 The prosecutor for this category will be the Director of Public Prosecutions (DPP).

-This category includes most common offences, such as:
+This category includes many common offences, such as:

-It will go for trial at the Circuit Court if the offence is such as assault causing serious harm.
+It will go for trial at the Circuit Court if the offence is a “hybrid offence” and is serious enough, or it is too serious to be tried in the District Court in any circumstances.
+(An example is assault causing serious harm).

 The prosecutor will be the DPP.